eyelee/pingjia_repo_0.1/mytest/mytest/readme.txt

 # just a test to git add and commit
-# this is more notes
+# this is more note
+# this is the last note